-This exhibition on the violin is also about passing the “art of the violin game” and possible unknown networking.
-Furthermore, the development of violin schools from Corelli and their possible influences on the music are also illuminated.
-This range of music is shown about the links between teachers and students over a period of 250 years and other subdivisions in national schools in order to illustrate influences for our music today!
-This exhibition would like to combine all generations in an inspiring insight into the world of these violin virtuosos and composers.
-The mediation of these values is also an important part of the artistic and pedagogical orientation of the University of Music and Performing Art Vienna (MDW).
+This exhibition about the violin also explores the transmission of the "art of violin playing" and its potentially unknown connections.
+Furthermore, it illuminates the development of violin schools from Corelli onward and their possible influences on music.
+This breadth of musical practice is illustrated through the relationships between teachers and students over a period of 250 years and further subdivisions into national schools, thereby highlighting their influences on our music-making today.
+This exhibition aims to unite all generations in an inspiring glimpse into the world of these violin virtuosos and composers.
+The transmission of these values is also an important component of the artistic and pedagogical mission of the University of Music and Performing Arts Vienna (Mdw).

 Italy

-At the beginning of the 18th century, Italy dominated the European music nations.
-This was embodied in the violin game by well-known composers and violinists like Arcangelo, Corelli (1653-1713), Antonio Vivaldi (approx. 1675-1741), Francesco Geminiani (1680-1762) and Giuseppe Tartini (1692–1770).
-You have contributed a lot to make the development of the genres of the sonatas and concerts ready for stage.
-Italian musicians occupied many leading “musical offices” across Europe and were particularly prominently represented in the expanding music publishing industry of the continent.
-By the beginning of the 19th century, Corelli's works were the most relocated works in music history and thus founded Corelli's Europe -wide fame.
-Despite the dominance of the Italians, of course, new traditions of the violin game developed in many European countries.
+At the beginning of the 18th century, Italy dominated the European musical scene.
+This was embodied in the violin playing of renowned composers and violinists such as Arcangelo Corelli (1653–1713), Antonio Vivaldi (c.
+1675–1741), Francesco Geminiani (1680–1762), and Giuseppe Tartini (1692–1770).
+They contributed significantly to the development of the sonata and concerto genres, making them suitable for the stage.
+Italian musicians held many leading musical positions throughout Europe and were particularly prominent in the continent's expanding music publishing industry.
+Corelli's works were the most widely published in music history until the beginning of the 19th century, thus establishing his Europe-wide fame.
+Despite the Italian dominance, new traditions of violin playing naturally developed in many other European countries as well.

-A particularly central figure that combined the Corelli tradition with the 19th century was Giovanni Viotti (1753-1824)-"the most influential violinist between Tartini and Paganini".
-ViviTi was the pioneer of a arched technique in which the newly invented touring sheet (1785–90) was used.
-In fact, he was one of the first violinists to use this sheet, which had a lightness, strength and elasticity that lacked the older versions.
-He is also called the "father of modern violin game".
+A particularly central figure who linked the Corelli tradition with the 19th century was Giovanni Viotti (1753–1824) – “the most influential violinist between Tartini and Paganini.”
+Viotti pioneered a bowing technique that employed the newly invented Tourte bow (1785–90).
+In fact, he was one of the first violinists to use this bow, which possessed a lightness, strength, and elasticity lacking in older versions.
+He is also called the “father of modern violin playing.”.

 Germany

-The development in Germany reached its first major climax with the publication of Leopold Mozart's "Attempt at a thorough violin school" in 1756.
-The purpose of Mozart's violin school was to give students thorough musical training in the violin play, not just bare dexterity.
+The development in Germany reached its first major peak with the publication of Leopold Mozart's "Versuch einer intensiven Violinschule" (Attempt at a Thorough Violin School) in 1756.
+The purpose of Mozart's violin school was to give students a thorough musical education in violin playing, not just mere finger dexterity.

-Then Louis Spohr then dominated the German violin world at the beginning of the 19th century.
-He experimented with both the string and the mood; One of his most important contributions is the invention of the chin holder.
-Perhaps the foundation of his “school” of the violin game was even more important.
-Spohr's method was based on the principles of the Mannheim school, inherited from his teacher Eck, supplemented by the influence of P. Rode's arched techniques.
+Louis Spohr then dominated the German violin world at the beginning of the 19th century.
+He experimented with both stringing and tuning; one of his most significant contributions was the invention of the chin rest.
+Perhaps even more important was the founding of his "school" of violin playing.
+Spohr's method was loosely based on the principles of the Mannheim School, inherited from his teacher Eck, supplemented by the influence of P. Rode's bowing techniques.

-One of the most individual and influential representatives of Spohr's students was undoubtedly Ferdinand David, especially through his participation in the founding of the Leipzig Conservatory.
-The most important representative of the German violin school in the second half of the 19th century was certainly Joseph Joachim.
+One of Spohr's most individualistic and influential students was undoubtedly Ferdinand David, primarily due to his involvement in the founding of the Leipzig Conservatory.
+The most important representative of the German violin school in the second half of the 19th century, on the other hand, was certainly Joseph Joachim.

 Russia

-Leopold Auer (1895-1930) held on many teachings in Joachim, as his treatise "as I Teach IT" confirmed.
-But it has long been recognized that violinists Jakob Dont (1815-1888) and Jean-Delphin Alard (1815-1888) had another major influence on him.
-In 1868, L. Auer replaced the famous Henryk Wieniawski as a professor at the St. Petersburg Conservatory, where he taught from 1868 to 1917 - incredible 50 years!
-During this time, he was instrumental in establishing the Russian violin school.
+Leopold Auer (1895-1930) adhered to many of Joachim's teachings, as his treatise "As I Teach It" confirms.
+However, it has long been recognized that the violinists Jakob Dont (1815-1888) and Jean-Delphin Alard (1815-1888) also had a significant influence on him.
+In 1868, Auer replaced the renowned Henryk Wieniawski as professor at the St. Petersburg Conservatory, where he taught from 1868 to 1917—an incredible 50 years!
+During this time, he played a crucial role in establishing the Russian violin school.

-Henryk Wieniawski (1835-80), again a student of Lambert Massart (Paris Conservatory), was the only violin professor of the conservatory in St Petersburg when founding.
-He created the foundation stone of the St. Petersburg violin school, which was later developed by Auer to the so -called Russian school.
-Therefore, there is a connection between the French-Belgian school, the Vienna School and the Russian school, even if it was not always immediately recognizable.
+Henryk Wieniawski (1835-80), himself a student of Lambert Massart (Paris Conservatory), was the only violin professor at the founding of the St. Petersburg Conservatory.
+He laid the foundation for the St. Petersburg violin school, which was later further developed by Auer into the so-called Russian school.
+Therefore, a connection exists between the French-Belgian school, the Viennese school, and the Russian school, even if it wasn't always immediately apparent.

 Austria

-Joseph Böhm ( 1795 _ 1876 ), a student of P. Rode, is considered the founder of the " Vienna Violin School" - and was one of the most important violin educators in the 19th century.
-His most famous student was J. Joachim.
-But the virtuoso W. Ernst, Georg Hellmesberger sen., Joseph Dont, Edmund Singer, Jakob Grün and Ede Reményi are still to be taken into account.
-His colleague and co-founder Joseph Mayseder (1789-1863), also an excellent representative of the Viennese violin game, represented the delicate genre of this unique city both as a composer as well as artists.
+Joseph Böhm ( 1795–1876 ), a pupil of P. Rode, is considered the founder of the " Viennese School of Violin Playing" one of the most important violin pedagogues of the 19th century.
+His most famous pupil was J. Joachim.
+Other notable figures include the virtuoso W. Ernst, Georg Hellmesberger Sr., Joseph Dont, Edmund Singer, Jakob Grün, and Ede Reményi.
+His colleague and co-founder Joseph Mayseder (1789–1863), also an outstanding representative of Viennese violin playing, embodied the refined elegance of this unique city as both a composer and a performing artist.

-had emerged from the development of François (1747/1748–1835) and François Nicolas Voirin .
-Qualities of this École contain elegance, a full tone with a feeling for a "long" arch line without jerking, precise techniques of the left hand and the painting with the whole forearm, while both the wrist and the upper arm remain calm (in contrast to the "German School ”in which Joachim Joachim uses Leoplod Auer
+Studying with these teachers (Massart and Wieniawski) meant that Ysaÿe became part of the so-called Franco-Belgian violin school, which had emerged François Tourte (1747/1748–1835) and François Nicolas Voirin school include elegance, a full tone with a feel for a "long" bow stroke without jerking, precise left-hand techniques, and bowing with the entire forearm while keeping both the wrist and upper arm still (in contrast to the "German school," where Joachim Joachim bends the wrist and Leopold Auer uses the entire arm).